UPDATED AUGUST 2021: The current player version no longer supports 360 video.

 High-quality 360 Video production, for example, still has challenges to overcome.
 The cost of production-quality 360 cameras, added complexity with stitching & editing 360 Video, and overall production time to name a few.
 But initiatives like Google Jump and 360 Video production companies like KonceptVR are lowering those barriers to entry and helping publishers create 360 Video content.

 We also appreciate that YouTube and Facebook have made it so easy for publishers and amateurs alike to upload their 360 videos to share with the rest of the world.
 These platforms have become popular destinations to watch 360 videos, of both professional and amateur quality.
 Of course, there are benefits to complementing a social presence with an owned and operated strategy where you control the user experience and keep the ad revenue.
-What if you want your own branded mobile app or website to deliver that same immersive live-action VR experience to your audience?
+What if you want your own website to deliver that same immersive live-action VR experience to your audience?

 JW Player HTML5 VR Plugin